uskawi/Customer_Reviews/README.md

 ## Testing

-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+The W3C Markup Validator and W3C CSS Validator LightHouse and JSHint services were used to validate every page of the project to ensure there were no errors in the project.

 ### HTML Testing
 HTML  Tested by using **text Input**.
 The source code was copied from The browser developer tools and pasted in Html W3C HTML Validator due to a problem with some pages like the profile page could not be checked by URL.